 For example, scanning for vulnerabilities, and then we work with risk assessments,

-answers in advance.
+the answers in advance.

 It is also important to work with IT security from multiple angles.
 For example, we make

-also training material for developers to dress them properly about the safety and risks,
+also training material for developers to dress them properly about the safety and risks

 and considering security from the start when developing.

-the attacker's site and try to anticipate the worst, that can happen, so you can give them struggle to
+the attacker's site and try to anticipate the worst that can happen, so you can give them struggle to

-risk of, that it can be scanned by a credit card reader, while I'm standing in the subway - so I
+risk that it can be scanned by a credit card reader, while I'm standing in the subway - so I

-ensures that block the signal, as long as the card is in my wallet.
+make sure to block the signal, as long as the card is in my wallet.

 Protect the treasure chest